 You can contact Caroline directly at email@example.com

-From a background in the music industry and business coaching, Dave is now in clinical training in Transactional Analysis Psychotherapy.
+Before training as a therapist Dave had a wide and varied career including working in the music business, as a mentor in the creative arts, and as a business coach.
 He is a very safe pair of hands and will immediately put you at your ease and help you to really open up and talk.
 Dave is a very good problem solver and likes to work in a way that gets straight to the heart of the matter, but he does so with warmth, compassion and sometimes with humour.
-Dave is likeable and easy-going but he is also passionate about understanding psychological motivations and helping people to change repeated and familiar patterns of behaviour.
+Dave is likeable and easy-going but he is also passionate about understanding psychological motivations and working at psychological depth to help people to change repeated and familiar patterns of behaviour.

 Dave works with individuals and couple; with a particular enjoyment of couples work Dave has helped many couples get their relationship back on track.
-He is a member of UKATA and ITAA.
+He is a member of UKATA, ITAA and BACP.
 He attends regular supervision and training and keeps up to date with current practice through CPD.

 You can contact Dave directly at firstname.lastname@example.org

-You can find more information on Mo’s website at www.motheodosius.co.uk
+You can find out more at Sheila’s website at www.sheilaknight.co.uk